Emese92/_bar-project/README.md

  ### Unfixed Bugs
  * On the form when choosing a date it is possible to pick past dates.
- * On small screen, the menu items show up in reverse order.
+This requires JavaScript to fix.
  * Some features do not work on Internet Explorer.

 ## Deployment